We

 Canary Islands oystercatcher also knew as the Canarian Oystercatcher,

-in the Fuerteventura, Lanzarote, and their offshore islets such as
+seen in the Fuerteventura, Lanzarote, and their offshore islets

-Islote de Lobos and the Chinijo Archipelago in the Canary Islands,
+such as Islote de Lobos and the Chinijo Archipelago in the Canary

 Voay robustus

-crocodile from Madagascar and it includes only one species of crocodile
+of crocodile from Madagascar and it includes only one species

-that is V. robustus.
-There was subfossil for this species including
+of crocodile that is V. robustus.
+There was subfossil for this

-complete skulls as well as vertebrae in Ambolisatra and Antsirabe.
+species including complete skulls as well as vertebrae in Ambolisatra

-The name of the species comes from the Malagasy word for crocodile.
+and Antsirabe.
+The name of the species comes from the Malagasy

 Cape Verde giant skink is also known as he Cape Verde giant skink,